verdaux/BookNotes/Self Help/Assertive.md

 - [ ] Overall are you happy?
 - [ ] I'm afraid I have to decline.
 - [ ] I'd hate to commit and do it poorly.
 So I better don't.
+- [ ] Do you think you are responding in the most mature manner?